 Thai On High

 Highgate Hill favourite Thai On High has been serving up some of Brisbane’s best Thai for years.
 We love the green curry, the traditional pad thai and the low-key, friendly service.
+They also get bonus points for having a name that rhymes—it's the small things.

 Aroy Thai Kitchen